Russell Crowe: 2006–2014: Established career

-In 2006, he re-teamed with Gladiator director Ridley Scott for A Good Year, the first of two consecutive collaborations (the second being American Gangster co-starring again with Denzel Washington, released in late 2007).
+In 2006, he re-teamed with Gladiator director Ridley Scott for A Good Year, the first of three consecutive collaborations (the second being American Gangster, co-starring again with Denzel Washington, released in late 2007).
 Although the light romantic comedy of A Good Year was not greatly received, Crowe seemed pleased with the film, telling STV in an interview that he thought it would be enjoyed by fans of his other films.
 By the latter half of 2000s, Crowe's box office standing declined, as he switched to playing mostly supporting characters, with occasional leading roles.
 In 2007, he appeared alongside Christian Bale in the Western film 3:10 to Yuma, a remake of the 1957 film of the same name.
-He followed this up with Leonardo DiCaprio starrer action thriller Body of Lies (2008).
+He followed this up with Ridley Scott's action thriller Body of Lies (2008) co-starring Leonardo DiCaprio.
 For his portrayal of Ed Hoffman, he underwent a physical transformation, gaining 62 pounds.

 He starred in the 2009 political thriller State of Play, based on the BBC drama television series of the same name.
 Crowe appeared in Robin Hood, a film based on the Robin Hood legend, directed by Ridley Scott and released on 14 May 2010.
 During the Robin Hood shoot, Crowe fractured both of his legs doing a scene in which he "jumped off a castle portcullis onto rock-hard uneven ground" and said he "never discussed the injury with production, never took a day off because of it, I just kept going to work".
 Crowe starred in the 2010 Paul Haggis film The Next Three Days, an adaptation of the 2008 French film Pour elle (Anything for Her).

 After a year off from acting, Crowe played Jackknife in The Man with the Iron Fists (2012), opposite RZA.
 He took on the role of Javert in the blockbuster musical film of Les Misérables (2012), and portrayed Superman's biological father, Jor-El, in the Christopher Nolan-produced and Zack Snyder-directed film Man of Steel, released in the summer of 2013.
-In 2014, he played a gangster in the film adaptation of Mark Helprin's 1983 novel Winter's Tale, and the title role in the Darren Aronofsky's epic religious drama Noah, which earned well economically.
+In 2014, he played a gangster in the film adaptation of Mark Helprin's 1983 novel Winter's Tale, and the title role in the Darren Aronofsky's epic religious drama Noah, which earned well financially.

-Also in June 2013, Crowe signed to make his directorial debut with an historical drama film The Water Diviner, in which he also starred alongside Jacqueline McKenzie, Olga Kurylenko, Jai Courtney.
+Also in June 2013, Crowe signed to make his directorial debut with the historical drama film The Water Diviner, in which he also starred alongside Jacqueline McKenzie, Olga Kurylenko, and Jai Courtney.
 Set in the year 1919, the film was produced by Troy Lum, Andrew Mason and Keith Rodger.